kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 There is a header containing any stream-level properties.

 Both the publisher and subscriber can cancel a GROUP stream at any point with QUIC's `RESET_STREAM` or `STOP_SENDING` respectively.
-When a GROUP is cancelled, the publisher transmits a GROUP_DROPPED message to inform the subscriber.
+When a GROUP is cancelled, the publisher transmits a SUBSCRIBE_DROP message to inform the subscriber.
 A subscriber may issue a FETCH to resume at a given byte offset.

 ### Frame
 Frames currently only provides framing, hence the name.

-This is useful in some applications but can also be redundant or increase memory usage, as the size of a frame must be known upfront.
+Framing is useful in some applications but can also be redundant or increase memory usage, as the size must be known upfront.
 This may be removed in a future version of the draft.